audrum/personal-utils/README.md

 ```Python
 pip3 install pyautogui
 ```
-3. Then execute the script with the command:
+3. Execute the script with the command:

 ```
 python3 cursor_mover.py
 ```

-If you want to set a time to stop, use the argument _-t_ followed by the time in 24-hour format, example:
+If you want to set a time to stop, use the argument _-t_ followed by time in 24-hour format, example:

 ```
 python3 cursor_mover.py -t 13:00